 The standard Medicare payroll tax is 2.9%, half of which may be paid by your employer, leaving your share at 1.45%.
 Add that to the 6.2% Social Security tax and you get the total 7.65% payroll tax.
-If you have a high income, you will notice that the Social Security tax stops getting collected once you hit that year’s threshold, which for 2017 would be $127,200.
+If you have a high income, you will notice that the Social Security tax stops getting collected once you hit that year’s threshold, which is set at $127,200 in 2017 and $128,700 in 2018.
 But there’s no cap on the Medicare tax, which is collected on every dollar you earn.

 Sound rough?
 Starting in 2013, it got rougher.
 Once your taxable income gets above $200,000 if you’re single or head of household and above $250,000 if you’re married filing jointly, the Medicare tax jumps by 0.9 percentage point to 3.8% (though, again, 1.45% may be paid by your employer).
 Moreover, once you’re at this income level, the 3.8% Medicare surtax doesn’t just apply to earned income.
 Your net investment income is also taxed at these rates.